Castello di Amorosa: A History of the Project

 Fritz Gruber, a master builder from Austria, had, like me, grown in love with medieval architecture and spent countless hours studying how to do it.
 He built small wine cellars for friends, using old world materials and techniques.
 He then decided to expand his business.

 In 1988, I'd received a simply illustrated wine cellar brochure from Austria.
 I loved what I saw; but I had neither the money nor the property, so I filed it away.
 Shortly after I purchased the Calistoga property in 1993, I traveled to Austria and took along the then-worn brochure, hoping to find Gruber, which I finally did in a small village near Vienna.
 He opened the door, speaking only in German, but doubled over in laughter when he saw the brochure.
-He explained to me that he had sent 2,000 brochures to winery owners in the U.S., hoping his business worldwide, but received no replies.
-Five came back postmarked, "wrong address."
+He explained to me that he had sent 2,000 brochures to winery owners in the U.S., hoping to expand his business worldwide, but had received no replies.
+Five came back postmarked "wrong address."